vctrglt/vd2db-example/README.md

 ## Example

-There is an example of a modified model DemoS_012 called `DemoS_012_vd2db` that includes a regular scenario called `export_results.xlsx` that feeds a database.
+There is an example of a modified model DemoS_012 called `DemoS_012_vd2db` that includes a regular scenario called `import_vd2db.xlsx` that feeds a database.
 There is also two examples of graphs made with power query and python called `graph_elec.xlxs` and `graph_elec.py`.
 The files paths of the database and the process dictionnary `dict_vd2db.xlsx` has to be changed depending on your environment.